-To gain deeper understandings of results regarding contextual variables, I simulate the predicted probability of Republican vote through Monte Carlo method.
+To gain deeper understanding of results regarding contextual variables, I simulate the predicted probability of the Republican vote through the Monte Carlo method.
 Since the estimated model includes complex sets of interacted variables, the simulation takes two steps.
-First, I estimate the predicted probability of vote choice for each respondent in surveys by only manipulating the values of the local partisan environment (from 5 percentile to 95 percentile) and political knowledge (0 and 1).
-Each prediction is made by drawing 1000 random coefficients according to the multivariate normal distribution with mean as a point estimate and clustered standard error.
-Second, I average predicted probabilities according to the population weight provided in CCES.
-This procedure gives the approximation of average Republican vote probability under the given local partisan environment and knowledge level.
+First, I estimated the predicted probability of vote choice for each respondent in surveys by manipulating the values only of the local partisan environment (from 5th percentile to 95th percentile), and political knowledge (0 and 1).
+Each prediction is made by drawing 1,000 random coefficients according to the multivariate normal distribution, with mean as a point estimate and clustered standard error.
+Second, I averaged predicted probabilities according to the population weight provided in CCES.
+This procedure gives the approximation of the average Republican vote probability under the given local partisan environment and knowledge level.

 Figure 2 plots the simulation result.
 The shaded area represents 95% confidence intervals in prediction.
-Here, uninformed voters strongly respond to the local partisan environment while informed voters don’t.
-Especially in 2016, local partisan environment significantly raises the predicted vote probability of Trump among uninformed voters.
-The movement from 5 percentile to 95 percentile in state PVI and County PVI each correspond with 1013% increase in Republican vote share.
-The impact of the local partisan environment in 2008 election is somewhat weaker, but the predicted Republican vote probability for uninformed voters increase from 41.0% to 52.7% when State PVI moves from 11.7% Democratic advantage (5 percentile) to 11.4% Republican advantage (95 percentile).
+Here, uninformed voters strongly respond to the local partisan environment, while informed voters don’t.
+Especially in 2016, the local partisan environment significantly raises the predicted vote probability of Trump among uninformed voters.
+The movement from the 5th percentile to the 95th percentile in state PVI and county PVI each correspond with a 1,013% increase in the Republican vote share.
+The impact of the local partisan environment in the 2008 election is somewhat weaker, but the predicted Republican vote probability for uninformed voters increases from 41.0% to 52.7% when the state PVI moves from an 11.7% Democratic advantage (5th percentile) to an 11.4% Republican advantage (95th percentile).

 The current study highlights the importance of the local partisan environment in explaining uninformed voting (but not informed voting).
-Uninformed voters show a clear tendency of bandwagoning: to vote in line with majority in the local environment.
-Informed voters, on the other hand, rely mostly on their individual responses to make vote decisions and unresponsive to the local partisan environment.
+Uninformed voters show a clear tendency of bandwagoning: to vote in line with the majority in the local environment.
+Informed voters, on the other hand, rely mostly on their individual responses to make voting decisions and are unresponsive to the local partisan environment.

 Study 2: National Partisan Environment and Uninformed Voting

-This section examines the relationship between national partisan environment and vote choice in American presidential elections.
-I use the collection of data from American National Election Studies (ANES), conducted during presidential elections occurred between 1972 to 2016.
-This dataset covers 12 presidential elections over 44 years period, which gives sufficient variations to assess the impact of the national partisan environment on uninformed voting.
+This section examines the relationship between the national partisan environment and voting choice in American presidential elections.
+I use the collection of data from American National Election Studies (ANES), conducted during presidential elections that occurred between 1972 and 2016.
+This dataset covers 12 presidential elections over a 44-year period, which gives sufficient variations to assess the impact of the national partisan environment on uninformed voting.
 As in Study 1, the national partisan environment at each election is captured by the data obtained from CQ Press Voting and Election Collections.

 Variables

 The primary dependent variable for this study is the vote choice in presidential elections.
-As in Study 1, I focus on the binary choice between Republican and Democratic candidates and drop reported third candidate choosers and abstainers from the analysis.
-Interviewer’s rating of knowledge is used as the measure of political knowledge.
-While this measure does not directly reflect the factual knowledge of respondents, it has a favorable quality to ensure comparability across surveys over-time.
+As in Study 1, I focus on the binary choice between Republican and Democratic candidates and drop reported third-candidate choosers and abstainers from the analysis.
+The interviewer’s rating of knowledge is used as the measure of political knowledge.
+While this measure does not directly reflect the factual knowledge of respondents, it has a favorable quality to ensure comparability across surveys over time.
 The resultant measure is normalized to the range between 0 and 1, following the procedure that is taken by Bartels (1996).
 The robustness check using the knowledge measure based on factual test questions yields similar results (see Online Appendix).

-The measures of national partisan environment are constructed in a similar way as the local partisan environment.
+The measures of national partisan environment are constructed in a way similar to those for the local partisan environment.
 Specifically, the national PVI uses the following formula for each election cycle t:

 [National PVI]t = {[National Republican Share]t−1+